micah-prime/micah-prime.github.io/README.md

 ## About
-As the CEO of M3 Works, I bring a unique blend of experiences in software development, mechanical engineering, and scientific modeling.
+I am an engineer, scientific modeler, and the CEO of M3 Works.
+I have a unique blend of experiences in software development, mechanical engineering, and scientific modeling.
 My career trajectory started with utilizing computational fluid dynamics for wind power estimation in mountainous terrains,